nupurrathod/Nupur/README.md

 ## I am a master student and Tech enthusiast

-- 🌱 I’m currently learning React and Node.js
+- 🌱 I’m currently learning React and Django
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Contribute more into open source
 - ⚡ Fun fact: I love to paint and dance